kimlimjustin/xplorer/README.md

 -   Most importantly, FOSS, Free and Open Source, which mean you can change components inside if you see fit

 Xplorer is currently on development progress.
 Suggest improvement on Xplorer [Discussion](https://github.com/kimlimjustin/xplorer/discussions/) or [contribute into it](https://xplorer.vercel.app/community/Contributing/)!

-## Features

-So to summary, Xplorer's features contain:

--   Looks modern
--   Easy to use
--   Cross-platform
--   File Preview, even videos!
--   Most importantly, it's Free and Open Source!
-Which mean you can change components inside if you see fit and you also don't make your wallet go dry

 ### Installation